xbenyx/h2p_automation/README.md

 This project provides a convenient way to automatically install dependencies and start the application using the `__init__.py` file.
 By running this file, users can quickly set up the environment and launch the application without manually installing dependencies.

-The application must be installed on the machine running Hashtopolis.
-Please refer to the Hashtopolis documentation for instructions on enabling API v2.
+The application can be installed in any machine, as soon as the machine has access to Hashtopolis(offline servers). **Important**: Please refer to the Hashtopolis documentation for instructions on how to enabling the API v2.

 ## Installation and Setup